 Saddle Bronc Riding is where the cowboy uses a saddle with no horn.
 The horse has a halter with an eight-foot braided rope that the cowboy hangs on to, often, it seems, for dear life.
 The cowboy tries to control the horse with just the rope and attempts to kick and spur the animal for eight seconds.
-The horse is going to try and take as much of the rope out of the cowboy’s hand as possible and buck him off.
+The horse is going to try to take as much of the rope out of the cowboy’s hand as possible and buck him off.

-Bull Riding is where the cowboy has a braided rope that goes around the bull behind the shoulders; the cowboy then puts a flank strap (a rope that is tightened so it is snug just in front of back legs) on the bull.
+Bull Riding is where the cowboy has a braided rope that goes around the bull behind the shoulders; the cowboy puts a flank strap (a rope that is tightened so it is snug just in front of back legs) on the bull.
 The cowboy then puts his hand in a loop on the bull rope and tightens the rope, using the excess to wrap around his hand to help him hang on.
 The other hand, the free hand, cannot touch any part of the animal during the eight-second ride.

-Barrel Racing is a ladies event.
+Barrel Racing is a ladies' event.
 The object is to complete a cloverleaf pattern around three barrels.
 The fastest time wins.
 Knocking over a barrel results in a five-second penalty and running out of pattern results in no time.